Jim Crow Museum

 bugs they aint none in Cream of Wheat but she's sho' good to eat and cheap.
 Costs 'bout 1¢ fo a great big dish.

-"Uncle Tom," unlike most anti-black slurs, is primarily used by blacks against blacks.
+"Uncle Tom," unlike most anti-black slurs, is primarily used by black people against black people.
 Its synonyms include "oreo," "sell-out," "uncle," "race-traitor," and "white man's negro."
 It is an in-group term used as a social control mechanism.
 Garth Baker-Fletcher (1993) has said,

-The "Uncle Tom" appellation is the feared curse of every African American who is compelled to work under whites, while simultaneously holding a position of authority over other African Americans.
-Thus "Uncle Tom" can be pulled out by blacks as a superior ideological weapon to enforce patterns of racial unity against the perceived threats of a white boss. (p.
+The "Uncle Tom" appellation is the feared curse of every African American who is compelled to work under white people, while simultaneously holding a position of authority over other African Americans.
+Thus "Uncle Tom" can be pulled out by black people as a superior ideological weapon to enforce patterns of racial unity against the perceived threats of a white boss. (p.
 39)

 Black political conservatives, especially Republicans, are often labeled "Uncle Toms" or "Toms."
 Supreme Court Justice Clarence Thomas; Alan Keyes, the Republican presidential candidate; Shelby Steele, the professor and author; Thomas Sowell, the economist; and Walter Williams, the neighborhood activist, have all been publicly called "Uncle Toms."
 They are accused of being white-identified opportunists.
 Their motives are impugned.
 The November 1996 issue of Emerge magazine had a cover with Justice Thomas dressed as a lawn jockey and these words: "Uncle Thomas, Lawn Jockey for the Far Right."
 Inside the magazine a grinning Justice Thomas shines Associate Justice Antonin Scalia's shoes.

-Black public figures who oppose affirmative action or busing are often accused of pleasing whites only to elevate themselves -- socially, politically, and economically.
-They publicly say about race what conservative whites dare not say: crime and welfare are black phenomena, affirmative action is reverse discrimination, and white racism is not the cause of black problems.
+Black public figures who oppose affirmative action or busing are often accused of pleasing white people only to elevate themselves -- socially, politically, and economically.
+They publicly say about race what conservative white people dare not say: crime and welfare are black phenomena, affirmative action is reverse discrimination, and white racism is not the cause of black problems.
 They wear the "Uncle Tom" label as a badge -- at least publicly.
 To their opponents these men represent Version B Uncle Toms.

-Civil rights leaders of the 1960s were called Uncle Toms by more militant blacks.
+Civil rights leaders of the 1960s were called Uncle Toms by more militant black people.
 Whitney Young, Executive Director of the Urban League from 1961 to 1971, was a "radical integrationist."
-His willingness to work with whites led to charges that he was an "Uncle Tom."
+His willingness to work with white people led to charges that he was an "Uncle Tom."
 Reverend Martin Luther King, Jr.'s unwillingness to advocate retaliatory violence led Stokely Carmichael to accuse him of "Uncle Tomism."
 Bayard Rustin, one of the chief tacticians of the Civil Rights Movement, was also called an "Uncle Tom" by black militants ("Bayard Rustin Obituary", 1987).
-Roy Wilkins was called an "Uncle Tom" because he publicly stated that blacks could achieve political power "in the system."
+Roy Wilkins was called an "Uncle Tom" because he publicly stated that black people could achieve political power "in the system."
 Civil rights leaders were judged to be too passive, too religious, too eager to integrate -- too much like the stereotypical Version A "Uncle Tom."
-Older, more established blacks have often been accused of being too conservative, too passive, and too desirous of white approval.
+Older, more established black people have often been accused of being too conservative, too passive, and too desirous of white approval.
 In the 1950s Louis Armstrong was called an "Uncle Tom" by young bebop musicians.

 Sports champions, especially those who publicly express conservative political views, run the risk of being labeled "Uncle Toms."
 After retiring from baseball, Jackie Robinson wrote a newspaper column about civil rights issues.
 He was vilified in the black community when he announced that he was a "Rockefeller Republican."
 Arthur Ashe, the tennis champion and human rights activist, was called an "Uncle Tom" for playing in the South African Open tennis tournament in 1973.
 His participation was seen as supporting apartheid.
 Muhammad Ali routinely berated his black opponents as "Uncle Toms."
 In 1965 Ali fought Floyd Patterson, a devout Christian and staunch integrationist.
 Patterson used these words to criticize Ali for becoming a Black Muslim: